jamesaustinmiley/Installation/README.md

 </p>

 <h1>osTicket - Installation</h1>
 This tutorial outlines the installation of the open-source help desk ticketing system osTicket.
 OsTicket is used to manage both internal and external requests via e-mail, phone, or the company website.
-These requests are then converted into tickets that can be tracked and worked to completion. <br />
+These requests are then converted into tickets that can be tracked and completed. <br />

 <h2>Environments and Technologies Used</h2>